 Inserting the 2 AA included Ni-Mh batteries went easy enough, but removing them is another story.
 To start with it is just hard to grab onto either one with a finger.
 Additionally the lower battery + contact is against a flat coiled spring and makes for a even more frustrating time to get it out.
 I needed a plastic blade screwdriver to pry either one out.

 Computer Connection “PC-Mini” USB Cable / PC Programming

 (Ok we will get a bit long here, but I felt required.
 There are no help files at all with the software.)

 Connecting the AOR AR-Mini to a windows based computer for programming the receiver memories requires the extra purchase accessory of the overpriced “PC-Mini” USB cable.
 The free software is downloaded from the AOR Japan web site.
 Remember to use the English web site and not the one in Japanese; otherwise you will get the program in the wrong language.
-Also can be downloaded from the AOR USA site (as this report was typed).

 Do NOT plug in the cable yet.
 First step is to unzip the downloaded package to a temporary folder.
 Next install the Silicon Labs CP210X USB driver.
 This went well with no problems.

 Next step is to install the actual PC-Mini application (setup).
 Again for us this installed just fine with no problems.
 You may wish to add a shortcut to the desktop, as the program does not automatically do this.